 In October 2008, we entered into a \$19.5 million credit facility with California Bank & Trust, which provides for a two-year revolving line of credit with borrowings of up to \$12.0 million and a \$7.5 million 48-month term note (discussed below).
-Interest on borrowed amounts under the revolving line of credit are payable monthly at a rate equal to the current stated prime rate up to the current stated prime rate plus 0.50%, depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility (3.75% at September 30, 2009).
+Interest on borrowed amounts under the revolving line of credit are payable monthly at a rate equal to the current stated prime rate (3.25% at December 31, 2009) up to the current stated prime rate plus 0.50%, depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility.
 We are obligated to pay an unused line fee of 0.25% per annum applied to the average unused portion of the revolving line of credit during the preceding month.
 The revolving line of credit does not contain any early termination fees and is secured by substantially all of our assets.
-As of September 30, 2009, no amounts were outstanding under the revolving line of credit portion of the facility.
+As of December 31, 2009, no amounts were outstanding under the revolving line of credit portion of the facility.

-As of September 30, 2009, we had outstanding borrowings of approximately \$6.7 million under the term note.
-Principal payments under this term note are required to be repaid in 48 monthly installments commencing on June 1, 2009.
-Additionally, beginning on November 1, 2009, and on November 1 of each year thereafter, we are required to pay additional principal of up to \$500,000, calculated based on certain financial measures, as further defined in the agreement.
-Interest on the term note is payable monthly at a rate equal to the current stated prime rate plus 0.50% up to the current stated prime rate plus 1.00% (4.25% at September 30, 2009), depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility.
+As of December 31, 2009, we had outstanding borrowings of approximately \$5.8 million under the term note.
+Principal payments under this term note are required to be repaid in 48 monthly installments of \$152,000 commencing on June 1, 2009.
+Additionally, beginning on November 1, 2009, and on November 1 of each year thereafter, we are required to repay additional principal of up to \$500,000, calculated based on certain financial measures, as further defined in the agreement.
+These additional principal payments effectively reduce the total number of monthly installments necessary to repay the term note.
+Interest on the term note is payable monthly at a rate equal to the current stated prime rate plus 0.50% up to the current stated prime rate plus 1.00% (3.75% to 4.25% at December 31, 2009), depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility.
 The term note contains no early termination fees and, along with our revolving line of credit discussed above, is secured by substantially all of our assets.

 In connection with our credit facility and loan agreement with California Bank & Trust, we are also required to comply with certain quarterly financial covenants.
-These include achieving certain ratios for working capital and debt service, as well as maintaining a level of profitability, all of which are further defined in the agreement.
-While we believe we are currently in compliance with all financial covenants and expect to maintain compliance for the foreseeable future, we cannot assure that we will not violate one or more covenants in the future.
+These include achieving ratios for working capital and debt service, as well as maintaining a level of profitability, all of which are further defined in the agreement.
+While we believe we are currently in compliance with all such financial covenants and expect to maintain compliance for the foreseeable future, we cannot assure that we will not violate one or more covenants in the future.
 If we were to be in violation of covenants under this agreement, our lender could choose to accelerate payment on all outstanding loan balances and pursue its security interest in our assets.
 In this event, we cannot assure you that we would be able to quickly obtain equivalent or suitable replacement financing on acceptable terms, or at all.
 If we were not able to secure alternative sources of financing, such acceleration would have a material adverse impact on our business and financial condition.